 OPECARRY aka (Stick-In-The-Head) - Murdered at Battle Creek massacre.
 Timpanogos wanted peace with the whites.
 He got his name by whites, because he always wore a mahogany stick done up in his hair.

 PANTS - Brother of Mashoquop - Alleged assailant at Gunnison Massacre

 SAM aka Toady- Alleged assailant at Gunnison Massacre

 SANTIK - Murdered at Louder's Spring. - Express rider for Black Hawk

-SANPITCH- Principal Ute leader during Black Hawk War, was murdered by Dolf Bennett Father of Black Hawk and Tabby.
+SANPITCH- Principal Timpanogos leader during Black Hawk War, was murdered by Dolf Bennett Father of Black Hawk.

 SHEGUMP - Murdered at Louder's Spring.
 Express rider for Black Hawk.

 SHENANAGON - Sub Chief of Black Hawk killed Major Vance and Sergeant Houtz.